 Unsurprisingly, exhibitions have shifted online, opening them up to global audiences.
 ‘The cost per user can be much lower when your audience is unlimited,’ says David Eccles, the director of Numiko, a digital agency that’s helped a number of museums move online.
 ‘For example, The Wallace Collection is providing live tours with its director as a paid-for Zoom event.’

 Meanwhile, others are treating content as a source of passive income.
-For example, the Museum of Art & Photography in Bengaluru is building a library of downloadable, educational assets.
+For example, the Museum of Art & Photography in Bengaluru is building a library of downloadable, educational content.

 Still, museums and galleries are struggling to fill the financial gaps.
 When London’s National Gallery moved one of its tours online, it had to slash prices by 60%.
 A survey of regular art visitors found that just a small minority would be willing to pay the same price for an online exhibition as an offline one, while only 12% had paid for arts and culture online at all.